iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.8.3-1.8.4.md

 !!! attention

-    This issue only affects Debian 13 (Trixie) and Ubuntu 26.04 (Resolute).
+    This issue only affects Debian 13 (trixie) and Ubuntu 26.04 (resolute).

-The configuration for personal Sieve rules in Dovecot 2.4 is incorrect on Debian 13 (Trixie) and Ubuntu 26.04 (Resolute), causing Sieve rules to fail to save.
+The configuration for personal Sieve rules in Dovecot 2.4 is incorrect on Debian 13 (trixie) and Ubuntu 26.04 (resolute), causing Sieve rules to fail to save.
 Please follow the steps below to fix the issue.

 - Open the file `/etc/dovecot/dovecot.conf` and locate the `sieve_script personal`